craftercms/docs/source/reference/modules/studio/configuration/index.rst

 The core configuration file for Crafter Studio ``studio-config.yaml`` is located under ``CRAFTER_HOME/bin/apache-tomcat/webapps/studio/WEB-INF/classes/crafter/studio`` and contains pre-configured settings.

-.. warning:: Do not change the ``studio-config.yaml`` file directly, simply override the settings you want to change in one of the override files.
+.. warning:: Do not change the ``studio-config.yaml`` file directly; override the settings you want to change in one of the override files.

 The override files are: